morristech/clogcat/README.md

 ## How to start using:

+  On NPM so installation is a simple as `npm install -g clogcat`

-  Not on NPM yet, but you can clone and do `npm install -g` Then simple usage is:
+  Or clone the repo and use `npm install -g` in the repo root.

+  Then simple usage is:

     $ clogcat